MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 If your workload requires a feature that ReFS doesn't support yet, you can use NTFS instead.

    >[!TIP]
-   > Volumes with different filesystems can coexist in the same cluster.
+   > Volumes with different file systems can coexist in the same cluster.

 ## Choosing the resiliency type